 11. LESS MONEY

 This second icon represents money as well, but less than the normal amount covering cost and profit of what is offered.
 Usually this transaction implies that other revenue streams are added to the traditional business model.

 (Virtual) credit systems are on the rise.
-Therefor we have to add them to the business model blocks as well.
-Loyalty cards and similar are also covered.
+Therefore we have to add them to the business model blocks as well.
+Loyalty cards and similar are also covered

 Ownership rights, IP and even the right to emit CO2 are items that stakeholders can exchange between each other.
 This must be the most abstract block but is necessary to illustrate the innovativeness of several models.

 Today, the next upgrade to reputation can only be found in a few sectors.
 In these cases, ‘reputation’ selling can be described as the essential brand experience.
 If you take the example of BMW, then you could say that some people don’t see their BMW as a driving experience but as the core values and reputation of the brand as such.
 Hereby, customers are able to shape their own identity with that of the company.
 Typically reputation will be placed in the top of Maslow’s hierarchy of needs, which makes this type of transaction extremely valuable to companies.